Madame Aema: Cast

-Background
+Music

+The theme song for the movie was "Tragic Love(서글픈 사랑)" composed by Shin Byungha and performed by Joo jeong Yi, who was one of the members of the South Korean female duo Saniseul(산이슬).
+Italian canzone singer Tony Dallara bought the sheet music for the theme song to use it on his album.

+Reception and legacy

 Madame Aema was the first erotic film to be made after South Korea's government began relaxing its control of the film industry and the enactment of the so called "3S Act".
 The government's only interference was to change the Chinese characters used in the film's title.
 The government censors insisted that the characters in the title be changed from "愛馬夫人" (lit.
 Horse-Loving Lady) to "愛麻夫人" (lit.
 Hemp-Loving Lady).
 Both versions of the title are pronounced, "Aema Buin", a hint at the French film Emmanuelle (1974), which had been popular in Korea.
 The most sexually explicit South Korean film made up to its time, Madame Aemas success ushered in an era of similar erotic films during the 1980s, such as director Lee Doo-yong's Mulberry (1986).
 The film inspired at least 10 sequels, (Note: See Template:Madame Aema.) making it the longest-running series in the history of Korean cinema.